 Ask a question in the dashboard Q&A box

 In the Q&A question box in the dashboard, you can ask a question about your data by using natural language.
 Q&A recognizes the words you type and figures out where in your dataset to find the answer.

 Select the Q&A question box.
 Notice that even before you start typing, Q&A displays suggestions to help you form your question.

 You can pick one of those suggestions, or enter: show age group, gender, and bad hires SPLY where region is east.

 Notice most of the female bad hires are under 30.

 This environment is a safe one to play in, because you can choose not to save your changes.
 But if you do save them, you can always select Get Data for a new copy of this sample.

 Next steps: Connect to your data

 We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into human resources data.
-Now it is your turn — connect to your own data.
-With Power BI you can connect to a wide variety of data sources.
-Learn more about getting started with Power BI.
+Now it's your turn; connect to your own data.
+With Power BI, you can connect to a wide variety of data sources.
+To learn more, see Get started with the Power BI service.